top of page

 PE

 By the time pupils finish KS2 they will understand how to exercise safely & effectively, understanding the importance that physical activity has in a healthy active lifestyle.
 Throughout Year 6 pupils will lean to lead their own warmups & officiate in a range of sports.
 In dance and gymnastics pupils will continue working in groups choreographing sequences & routines.
-Pupils will also learn to undertake formal self-assessment of their work.
 An emphasis will be placed on teamwork & problem solving, with stronger pupils adopting leadership roles & the responsibility that entails.
 In games activities pupil will focus on their decision making in opposed situations.
 They will also have the opportunity to take part in orienteering activities that will help to develop map-reading skills.

 Topics